conan-io/docs/reference/tools.rst

 This function is useful for a simple "patch" or modification of source files.
-A typical use would be to augment some library existing ``CMakeLists.txt`` in the ``source()`` method, so it uses conan dependencies without forking or modifying the original project:
+A typical use would be to augment some library existing ``CMakeLists.txt`` in the ``source()`` method, so it uses Conan dependencies without forking or modifying the original project:

 .. code-block:: python